caldofran/caldofran.github.io/README.md

 _**December 2015 - Present**_

-Developing the iOS app.
+My main goal at Jobandtalent is to mantain and add new features to the mobile applications.
+Most of my time, I work on the iOS platform but the Android team lets me contribute to the Android app from time to time.

+I don't only add new features but also help to the iOS Core team to improve the platform infraestructure and tooling.

-Implementing new endpoints on the BFF implemented using Phoenix and Elixir.
+I also create new endpoints for the mobile BFF (backend for frontend) implemented using Phoenix and Elixir.
-Contributing with small features to the Android application.

 ## Produkt Studio

 _**June 2015 - December 2015**_

-Developing iOS apps for different clients.
+At Produkt Studio I was workig as iOS Developer for the Dollz Kill iPhone app in collaboration with the Agile Monkeys company.

 ## Freelance

 _**February 2015 - June 2015**_

-Developing the iPad app Visa Card Lab for Visa
+I was working some time as a freelance contructor.
+During that time I developed an internal iPad application for Visa called Visa Card Lab.
+The main challenge of this app was to fulfill Visa security requirements.

 ## Critizen

 _**July 2014 - January 2015**_

-iOS Lead Developer.
-Build and lead the iOS team to develop the Critizen app.
+At NextChange S.L.
+I was in charge of building and leading the iOS team responsible of developing the Critizen app.

-## minube.com
+## Minube

 _**October 2011 - July 2014**_

-Developing minube app which was build for iPhone and iPad.
-Also developing minube guides app which was also build for iPhone and iPad.
+At minube.com I was part of a small team in charge of developing minube iOS applications:

+- minube.com universal iOS app.
+- Minube guides universal app.

 ## Atos Research & Innovation

 _**June 2008 - March 2011**_

-Part of the Security Lab, carrying out managerial and development tasks in several projects for the Eurpean Community.
+I was part of the Security Lab, carrying out managerial and development tasks in several projects for the Eurpean Community.

 # Education